Apple unveils new budget iPhone

 The smaller size, display choice and Touch ID feature may help keep the cost down but could turn off customers who are accustomed to the current lineup of bigger iPhones with higher pixel density and an option to unlock via facial recognition.

 But the new SE does pack a wide camera with image stabilization and faster autofocus in low light, along with features such as portrait mode, depth of field control and lighting adjustment tools.
-In a tweet, CEO Tim Cook called it the "best single-camera system ever in an iPhone."
 It has the same battery life as the iPhone 8.

 The iPhone SE, which comes in white, black and red, is available for pre-order starting Friday and ships to customers on April 24.